LukeGrahamLandry/franca/devlog.md

+## (Apr 17)

+- fr: remove vtable.find_unique_func. require `main :: fn` instead of `fn main`

 ## (Apr 16)

 - too much stuff where there's a good reason that i haven't done it already. need to just make some progress. declare a new bootstrap version is perhaps an easy win. it's been a year, might as well.
+- if im going to complain about people dynamically linking stuff i should fix my programs.
+  term: be able to statically link the binary opener programs so don't need the source at runtime.
+- fr: make sure check_for_new_aot_bake_overloads can't lose any

 ## (Apr 15)